 To list all the installed packages on your system along with their version and their repository you can use the command:

 Finally, to remove a package from your system you can use the ‘yum remove’ command.
 For example, to remove the httpd package from your system you can run the command:

 The package manager will also remove the packages which depend on it.

-Of course you don’t have to do any of this if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to install or remove a certain package for you.
+Of course you don’t have to install and manage software on CentOS 7, if you use one of our CentOS VPS hosting services, in which case you can simply ask our expert Linux admins to install or remove a certain package for you.
 They are available 24×7 and will take care of your request immediately.